ivansing/inflation-tracker/README.md

 ## Features

 - Fetches U.S. inflation data from FRED API.
-- Allows users to select a custon date range to visualize inflation.
+- Allows users to select a custom date range to visualize inflation.
 - Plots the normalized inflation data (relative to the selected time period).
-- Interactive and dynamic visulas generated with Matplotlib.
+- Interactive and dynamic visuals generated with Matplotlib.
-- Envirmennt variables for API key management.
+- Environment variables for API key management.

 ## Table of Contents